Anthony Hargrove: Dallas Cowboys

 The Dallas Cowboys signed Anthony Hargrove on May 16, 2013.

-Hargrove was released by the Dallas Cowboys on June 20, 2013.
+Hargrove was released by the Cowboys on June 20.

 Personal

 When Hargrove was 6, the Brooklyn tenement where he lived with his mother and two of his four half-siblings burned down.
 He lived in homeless shelters and foster care until his mother died when he was 9.
 An aunt in Port Charlotte adopted him.

 Hargrove has said that he began abusing drugs during his time with the Rams.
 He went through a series of failed drug tests and other difficulties during his tenure with the Rams and the Bills.
 After his 2008 suspension, he spent more than a year in treatment centers in South Carolina and North Miami Beach.
 Eight months after leaving the treatment center, he found himself back in Miami to play in the Super Bowl.
 In view of his comeback, Hargrove's Saints teammates voted him the winner of their 2009 Ed Block Courage Award.

 In June 2011, Hargrove's older brother Terence Hargrove died after being stabbed numerous times in North Port Florida.

+Hargrove's daughter, Amiah, is a Freshman forward on the Nebraska Cornhuskers women's basketball team.

+His son, Tre Carroll, was on the FAU Basketball team that went on the run to the Final Four in 2023 NCAA March Madness tournament.

 Current

 Hargrove has recently joined the MTV Mavericks Special Olympics team as the Speed and Agility trainer.
 He has also coached with CoachUp.
-Hargrove is a celebrity chef for Men Cooking for CASA benefitting Jefferson County court appointed special advocates.

 In June 2016, Hargrove became an assistant coach for the Christopher-Zeigler-Royalton (CZR) team (a cooperative team that represents two high schools in Franklin County, Illinois).
 In June 2017 he became head coach.

-In the Spring of 2022, Hargrove was named the defensive line coach at Limestone University in Gaffney, SC, where he is apart of former NFL veteran Mike Furrey's staff.
+In the spring of 2022, Hargrove was named the defensive line coach at Limestone University in Gaffney, SC, where he is a part of former NFL veteran Mike Furrey's staff.